Home > Companies > Huel

 Geographic expansion

-The US market represents significant scale-up potential, currently generating £67 million but still less than 35% of total revenue despite being the world's largest meal replacement market.
-Local co-manufacturing partnerships and Amazon Fresh distribution could multiply the American TAM by 3-4x through improved logistics and competitive pricing.
+The US market currently generates approximately $100M annually but remains less than 35% of total revenue despite being the world's largest meal replacement market; local co-manufacturing partnerships and Amazon Fresh distribution could multiply the American TAM through improved logistics and competitive pricing.
+Danone's acquisition is expected to accelerate this international expansion, with Danone's procurement scale and distribution network providing a lower-cost path into markets where Huel has limited logistics infrastructure.

 Entry into India and GCC markets leverages high diabetes incidence and plant-based protein acceptance, with new halal-certified powder SKUs removing previous barriers.
 The planned China expansion through cross-border e-commerce on T-Mall provides a low-capex path to test demand before committing to local manufacturing and distribution infrastructure.